Investigating the collection and assessment of patient-reported outcome data amongst unplanned surgical hospital admissions: a feasibility study

 The overall baseline response rate was 92.1 % (n = 153, Table 3), with the majority of responses “complete” (149, 89.8 %), with a few “incomplete” (4, 2.4 %).
 Some 13 (7.8 %) patients did not return baseline questionnaires.
 Reasons for missing baseline data included lost questionnaires (n = 5), patients being discharged before questionnaire collection (n = 5) and withdrawal from the study (n = 1).
 Follow-up questionnaires were sent to the 153 patients with baseline data, and all were provided with the three PROMs (Table 3).
 Despite phone call reminder, the follow-up response rate was 48.4% (n = 74).
 All returned questionnaires were “complete”.

-Socio-demographic details of patients that provided baseline PRO data only compared with those who also providedfollow-up PRO data
+Socio-demographic details of individuals only providing baseline PRO data were similar to those who also completed follow-up PRO questionnaires (Table 4).

 This study assessed methods for patient recruitment and PRO data collection at baseline and follow up in an emergency general surgical setting.
 Over 70 % of eligible patients were successfully recruited and characteristics between those eligible and recruited were similar, suggesting that recruitment bias was low.
 Many patients were admitted overnight or on weekends, but high recruitment was achieved despite researchers working only weekdays, and the median time from admission to approach by the researcher was less than 12 h.
 Baseline PRO data collection was similarly strong, with over 90 % of patients returning at least one questionnaire.
 Follow-up response rates were lower (48.4 %), which may reflect some of the challenges of conducting research within an emergency context.
 Despite this, the study has demonstrated that weekday working can ensure high quality PRO data collection in an emergency surgical setting and is feasible.
 As such, it is recommended that future trials and prospective studies in this setting measure PROs in addition to clinical endpoints, but further work is needed to improve follow-up response rates.